ArFnds/godocx-template/README.md

 ### `FOR` and `END-FOR`

-Loop over a group of elements (resulting from the evaluation of a JavaScript expression):
+Loop over a group of elements (can only iterate over Array).
 ```
 +++FOR person IN peopleArray+++
 +++INS $person.name+++ (since +++INS $person.since+++)